wallymathieu/assertfail/_posts/2019-01-06-Choose-your-own-adventure-in-fsharp.md

 #### *Unit

 - [NUnit](https://nunit.org) classic unit testing framework for .net.
-- [XUnit](https://xunit.github.io) is rearchitected testing framework by some of the original team from NUnit made to make unit testing more accessible and safe (i.e. trying to steer away from antipatterns).
+- [XUnit](https://xunit.github.io) is rearchitected testing framework by some of the original team from NUnit made to make unit testing more accessible and safe (i.e. trying to steer away from anti-patterns).

  If you go down this path you should check out [FsUnit](https://fsprojects.github.io/FsUnit/) that provides some extensions to make testing in F# more enjoyable.